qasimwarraich/cli-tutor/lessons/lesson1.md

 ## Step CMD

 Try it out for yourself!
-   Type the command %s, hit Enter and look at the result.
+Type the command `whoami`, hit Enter and look at the result.